emlynoregan/gaedocstore/README.md

 Normal ndb querying can be used on the GDSDocument entities.
 It is recommended that different types of data (eg Person, Address) are denoted using a top level attribute "type".
 This is only a recommended convention however, and is in no way required.

+Querying based on properties in nested dictionaries is fully supported.

 ## Denormalized Object Linking